stevenb-nz/stevenb-nz.github.io/_pages/portfolio.md

 ### Advent of Code (Ruby)

-[Advent of Code](http://adventofcode.com) was a series of code challenges (two related challenges each day) released each day of December through to Christmas 2015.
-I caught up with it after the fact in January, and got through to Day 12 ([rough solutions on GitHub](https://github.com/stevenb-nz/AdventOfCode)).
-If and when I get back to focussing on Ruby, I'm intending to do rough solutions to the remaining days, then go back through adding tests, and then refactoring.
+[Advent of Code](http://adventofcode.com) is a series of code challenges (two related challenges each day) that have been released each day of December through to Christmas for each of the last 3 years.
+Here are my [rough solutions on GitHub](https://github.com/stevenb-nz/AdventOfCode2017) for this year (2017).

 ### Word Clock (planning to do several alternative implementations)